South Jersey Transportation Authority

 The South Jersey Transportation Authority (SJTA) is a quasi-private agency created by the New Jersey Legislature in 1991 to manage transportation-related services in the six southern New Jersey counties: Atlantic, Camden, Cape May, Cumberland, Gloucester, and Salem.

+Its headquarters are on the property of the Frank S. Farley Service Plaza in Hamilton Township, Atlantic County, with a Hammonton postal address.

 The South Jersey Transportation Authority should not be confused with the South Jersey Transportation Planning Organization, one of three metropolitan planning organizations in New Jersey.

 Overview

 The Authority, successor to the New Jersey Expressway Authority and the Atlantic County Transportation Authority (ACTA), is responsible for coordinating South Jersey's transportation system, including highways, airports and other transportation needs.
 The Authority's transportation network includes public highways, including the Atlantic City Expressway, and transportation projects, such as the Atlantic City International Airport; parking facilities and functions once performed by ACTA; other public transportation facilities, and related economic development facilities in South Jersey.

 The Atlantic City Expressway, a limited-access toll road, 47 mi long, extends from approximately 10 mi east of Philadelphia, to Atlantic City, and through the Atlantic City–Brigantine Connector to Brigantine Island.
 Thirteen interchanges provide access to arterial routes, including the Garden State Parkway, and seven toll barriers control the collection of toll revenues.

 Atlantic City International Airport covers approximately 5000 acre and is located near the Delilah Road exit (Interchange 9 of the Atlantic City Expressway) approximately 10 mi northwest of Atlantic City.
 Aviation services include scheduled flights and charter service as well as ground handling of aircraft, fueling, aircraft maintenance, parking, registration and collection of landing and parking fees through fixed-base operators.

 South Jersey Transportation Authority operates shuttle buses and vans to worksites in Burlington, Camden and Gloucester counties.